deejaygeroso/login-page/README.md

 # A Simple Login Page

-This application is a very simple login page design for desktop application.
+This application is a very simple login page designed for desktop application.

 ![App Screenshot](./public/assets/images/screenshot.png)